-Upon testing, Allion team discovered that Bluetooth wireless key does have some limitations in terms of usage, which will seriously affect vehicle owner’s user experience.
-The testing team uses the electric scooter as an example and carries out the OTA (over the air) testing in the shielding room on the TRP (Total Radiated Power) and TIS (Total Isotropic Sensitivity) of the electric scooter’s Bluetooth device.
+Upon testing, Allion’s engineering team discovered that Bluetooth® wireless keys have some limitations in terms of usage, which affects vehicle owner’s user experience significantly.
+The testing team uses the electric scooter as an example and carries out the OTA (over the air) testing in the shielding room on the TRP (Total Radiated Power) and TIS (Total Isotropic Sensitivity) of the electric scooter’s Bluetooth® device.
 It was discovered that there is indeed blind spots and dead zones in the sensing of the scooter’s Bluetooth receiving and sending.
 The inclined area as shown in the diagram below represents the blind spot.
 It means that if the vehicle owner happens to unlock from this angle, the scooter will not have any sort of response.
 Imagine parking your car on the roadside, and upon your return, you could not start your car and have no idea what is wrong with your scooter, you would d probably feel quite helpless and anxious.

 RF product performance is affected by many factors, such as noise, co-channel or adjacent channel interference, or even user behaviors.
 Besides monitoring from the source, vendors need to ensure that the RF technologies used complies with the relevant standard specifications and regulations.
 The most important thing is to carry out comprehensive testing and tackle the critical issue at the early developmental stage.